deuli/JackOCache/platformsrc/modrinth.md

 - Player Pumpkin: 70% of dropping from Players
 - Sheep Pumpkin: 35% of dropping from Sheeps
 - Synth Pumpkin: 70% of dropping from deuli
+- Snow Golem Pumpkin: 50% of dropping from Snow Golem
+- Illager Pumpkin: 50% of dropping from Evokers, Pillagers and Vindicators
+- Guardian Pumpkin: 50% of dropping from Guardians or 80% from Elder Guardians
+- Bat Pumpkin: 75% of dropping from Bats

 </details>